 Lastly, asking users for their birthday allows you to send them special communications or offers on their special day.

 Click the “Add Field” dropdown to see your options for additional fields.
-Every Privy customer has the ability to add a custom form field to their campaign displays.
-For example, if you select Text, you can ask users to fill in information such as their phone number or address with a free-form text box.
+If you select Text, you can ask users to fill in information such as their phone number or address with a free-form text box.

 With the Date field, you can ask users to fill in a preferred or projected date, such as a wedding date or baby’s due date.

 Additionally, you'll have the ability to ask users about their preferences.
-The Select, Checkbox, and Multiple Choice options are similar variations on a common theme.
-The differences are about the style of list--drop down list, checkbox, or radial buttons.
+The Dropdown, Multiple Choice (Checkboxes), and Single Select (Radio) options are similar variations on a common theme.
+The differences are about the style of list and selectable options--drop down list, checkboxes, or radial buttons.

 These fields allow you to collect information about your customers’ preferences.
 For example, you could ask your customers about their color preferences.
 You can add in as many different options as you need.
 You can also choose whether to select one option by default.